samarendra-fissionhq/hipaa-compliance-developers-guide/09 Mobile Applications.md

 If you’re using notifications in your mobile app, it’s critical that you do not include any PHI in any push notifications from your app as they can appear and be publicly visible even when a phone is locked.

 This goes beyond just mobile push notifications.
 Any time you’re making an automated, outbound push message (whether it be mobile, email, or automated calling) the same rules apply.
 Make sure you evaluate all communication touch points for potential PHI/HIPAA issues.

+## Data encryption

+PHI data stored locally on mobile apps needs to be encrypted to adhere to "encryption at rest".
+It's best to store data as little as possible on device local storage.
+Unfortunately, this strategy is not ideal when apps must support off-line capabilities.

+Consider encrypting the data when stored on local storage and decrypting when loading it into memory(ram/active storage).
+Most common encryption algorithm is AES-256 which can be used in iOS and Android apps.

 ## Physical phone security